supun-kanda/FYP/README.md

 #BEFORE YOU DO ANYTHING

 In the demo.sh the 2 different conda environments got activated which are 'c3d' and 'dense'.
-You can install them using the saved files which are located.
+You can install them using the saved files which are located as following paths.
 This will install all the dependancies automatically so that you don't have to install them one by one.

 FYP/c3d-keras/c3d.yml